PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.
 For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".
-Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms along Projections.  `Compositions` combine these into a `computational graph
-<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>`_, in which the Mechanisms are nodes and Projections are
+Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms.
+Projections allow the output of one Mechanism to be transmitted to another.  `Compositions` combine these Components into pathways that constitute a `computational graph <https://en.wikipedia.org/wiki/Graph_ (abstract_data_type)>`_, in which the Mechanisms are nodes and Projections are edges.
-edges.
 Compositions can also be nodes, so that one Composition can be nested inside another to create more complex, hierarchical models (e.g., of circuits or pathways within a larger system-level model).
 A `Scheduler` coordinates the execution of all of the Mechanisms within a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.

 Mechanisms and Projections fall into two broad categories:  `ProcessingMechanisms <ProcessingMechanism>` that *directly transmit* and possibly *transform* information; and *AdaptiveMechanisms <AdpativeMechanism>` that *modify*